andre-mendes/andre-mendes.github.io/_harp/public/blog/2016/creating-an-iOS-toggle-button.md

 ### The sexy and elegant iOS switch button <3

-Hey guys, today a work's friend ank me to teach him to create an iOS toggle button style using just CSS.
+Hey guys, today a work's friend ask me to teach him to create an iOS switch-toggle button style using just CSS.

 So I decide to write about it because I have seen these switch-style every where and peaple think that this is hard to do.. and it's not :D